anishathalye/git-remote-dropbox/README.md

 - The remote helper does not support shallow cloning.
 - Cloning a repository or fetching a lot of objects produces lots of loose objects.
 To save space in the local repository, run `git gc --aggressive`.
-- After cloning a repository from Dropbox, Git will not automatically check out a branch.
+- If the remote HEAD (default branch on the remote) is not set, after cloning a repository from Dropbox, Git will not automatically check out a branch.
 To check out a branch, run `git checkout <branch>`.
+To set the default branch on the remote, use the [git-dropbox-manage](#repository-manager) command.

 ## FAQ